MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/4-how-app-deployments-work.md

 Cloud providers also provide their networking solutions.
 For example, Azure Kubernetes Service (AKS) supports the Azure Virtual Network container network interface (CNI), Kubenet, Flannel, Cilium, and Antrea.

-### Services
+## Kubernetes services

-A service is a Kubernetes object that provides stable networking for pods.
+A Kubernetes service is a Kubernetes object that provides stable networking for pods.
 A Kubernetes service enables communication between nodes, pods, and users of your application, both internal and external, to the cluster.

 Kubernetes assigns a service an IP address on creation, just like a node or pod.
 These addresses get assigned from a service cluster's IP range.
 An example is 10.96.0.0/12.
 A service is also assigned a DNS name based on the service name, and an IP port.